Guagua: History

+Early history

 Early inhabitants opted to stay in the town because it was here that they could engage in barter trade with people from different islands, along with other means of livelihood like fishing and farming.
-The navigable river with which the town was endowed allowed shipping vessels to transport commodities to and from other chief localities, particularly the imperial Manila.
+The navigable river with which the town was endowed allowed shipping vessels to transport commodities to and from other chief localities, particularly Manila.

+Spanish colonial era

 The first cargo boat to arrive in Guagua was the Doña Dominga on May 7, 1884.
 Much later it was followed by the steamships Kaibigan and Kababayan, which anchored at the pier in Bgy Santo Niño, better known as the Yañgco Landing.

 In 1892, when the Manila–Mabalacat railroad was inaugurated, Guagua was virtually the port of embarkation to and from Manila that served the province.
-Commerce was further improved when the San Fernando–Guagua line of the railroad was chartered on November 17, 1907.

 The Chinese have long been part in Guagua's social and economic mainstream.

 In the 18th century, they sought refuge in the town to escape discrimination and persecution in Manila.
 After their near-total slaughter, the Chinese lived in relative peace while they freely practiced their craft and mingled hand-in-hand with the local residents.
 The Chinese residents were merchants, masons, woodcarvers, carpenters, agriculturists and labourers.
 Their influence on the cultural and economic life of Guagua cannot be overlooked.
 The town could not have prospered so well without the economic services provided by the Chinese.

 The town took significant part in the revolutionary struggles against the foreign intruders.
 A house near a church was made a secret cell of the Katipuneros in August 1897.

-In March 1898, a massacre of all Spanish sympathisers in Guagua marked the end of Spanish colonialism and the outset of American rule.
+In March 1898, a massacre of all Spanish sympathizers in Guagua marked the end of Spanish colonialism and the outset of American rule.
 Moreover, during the Philippine–American War and the ensuing Second World War, Guagua became an important battleground.

+American colonial era

 At the turn of the twentieth century, a new system of education was introduced and made popular and available to the Filipinos.
-The Guagua Elementary School in Bgy Santa Filomena, is believed to be the first to be established in the town in the year 1901.
+The Guagua Elementary School in Barangay Santa Filomena, is believed to be the first to be established in the town in the year 1901.
 Later in that year, an English teacher came to Betis district and opened a primary school which functioned on a regular basis.
+During that period, the town of Betis to the east was abolished, turning into a township of Guagua.

-In 1908, Colegio del Sagrado Corazón de Jesús (now St Mary's Academy in Bgy San Roque) was established in a two-storey building donated by a charitable matron, in downtown Guagua.
-Later in 1918, Guagua National Institute (now Guagua National Colleges in Bgy Santa Filomena) was founded at the convent of the Catholic church.
+In 1908, Colegio del Sagrado Corazón de Jesús (now Saint Mary's Academy) in Barangay San Roque was established in a two-storey building in downtown, donated by a charitable matron.

+Commercial activities further intensified when the San Fernando–Guagua line of the railroad was chartered on November 17, 1907.

+Later in 1918, Guagua National Institute (now Guagua National Colleges) in Barangay Santa Filomena was founded in the convento of the local church.
 Further, in 1941, the then-parish priest felt the need for another high school in town, so he opened Saint Michael's College.